 If you know how to ride a scooter and do not mind driving on the left side of the road, a scooter is the best way to explore Bali.
 On some days I drove more than 100km and it was perfect.
 Using a scooter allowed me whenever I wanted to enjoy the view and to explore the picturesque rice fields.

 Just keep in mind that no insurance will cover you if you do not have the correct motorbike license.
 A simple 45CC one will no suffice in Bali as all scooters have more power.

 You can pay ‘a fine’ if the police stops you, but the moment you crash, you are screwed.
 Whether you decide to do so is up to you, but I wanted to give you all the important facts.
 Please be careful and have fun exploring Bali!

 Bali has many temples and waterfalls and visiting most of them costs a small fee.

 Bali Budget for Activities: 1.000.000 IDR / 64,36€

 Gili T Trip

 I booked a trip to Gili T and spend two days there.
-As it was a special photographer trip, I cannot recommend a specific companies in case you want to book the trip as a package.
-However the price of the transport to the ferry port, the ferry rides and accommodation on Gili T should cost approximately the same.
+As it was a special photographer trip, I cannot recommend a specific company in case you want to book the trip as a package.
+However, the price of the transport to the ferry port, the ferry rides, and accommodation on Gili T should cost approximately the same.
 You can book the ferry ride to the Gili Islands on 12GoAsia.
-Alternatively you can book it at the departure location, but ferry can be full so it is best to buy your ride in advance.
+Alternatively, you can book it at the departure location, but the ferry can be full so it is best to buy your ride in advance.